sdruskat/tufte-css-jekyll/page/index.md

 This is an ImageQuilt surveying Chinese calligraphy, placed in a full-width figure to accomodate its girth:

-{% fullwidth 'assets/img/imagequilt-chinese-calligraphy.png' 'CHAKKA' %}
+{% fullwidth 'assets/img/imagequilt-chinese-calligraphy.png' 'Chinese calligraphy quilt.' %}

 Here is an ImageQuilt of 47 animal sounds over and over, in a figure constrained to the main text region.
 This quilt has ragged edges, but the image itself is of course still rectangular.